innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Story.md

 ### 1.1.
 Executive Summary

-innovative-enterprises was born from a single, powerful observation: Small and Medium Enterprises (SMEs) in Oman and the GCC region are the lifeblood of the economy, yet they are systematically held back by operational friction.
+INNOVATIVE ENTERPRISES was born from a single, powerful observation: Small and Medium Enterprises (SMEs) in Oman and the GCC region are the lifeblood of the economy, yet they are systematically held back by operational friction.
 This friction—a combination of manual administrative processes, fragmented service markets, and a lack of access to affordable, modern technology—stifles growth, wastes resources, and limits their ability to compete on a larger stage.
 This playbook is the master blueprint for our solution: a comprehensive, AI-powered business services platform that acts as a **digital operating system for SMEs**.
 It is both a historical record of our architectural decisions and a forward-looking guide for future innovation, detailing not just what we built, but why we built it, and how it can be replicated and scaled.

 ### 1.2.
 The Core Problem